 Portuguese is easy to learn

-PT is considered a very easy language to learn for English speakers.
+Portuguese is considered an easy language to learn for English speakers.
 The Foreign Service Institute placed Portuguese into the top 9 easiest languages for English speakers to learn.
 Grammatically speaking Portuguese and Spanish are very close, and there are many words in English and Portuguese that share common roots in Latin and Greek, which makes the learning process much easier and faster!

 Another aspect of the language is that the interrogatives are super easy.
 Questions are asked by just changing the intonation: “You like chocolate?” (“Você gosta de chocolate?”)

 Brazilians are very friendly

 Brazilians are helpful, friendly, hospitable and very talkative.
-They will appreciate a lot you are trying to speak their language, and will try to help you.
-So even if you only know few words don’t be shy!
+They will appreciate a lot when you try to speak their language, and will try to help you.
+So even if you only know few words don’t be deterred!
 Try to interact with locals.
-It won’t make your trip an unforgettable experience!
+It won’t make your trip an unforgettable experience.

 Set yourself apart